UK Driving Test Statistics: The 2026 Overview

 UK pass rates run 4.2 percentage points higher in summer months (June to August, averaging 51 percent) than in winter (December to February, averaging 46.8 percent).
 The driver is cohort composition: summer tests are disproportionately taken by well-prepared 17 year olds testing in July or August after their birthday.
 Winter tests are disproportionately taken by adult learners on flexible schedules.
 The seasonality is therefore not a weather effect on driving difficulty (UK examiners adjust for conditions); it is a cohort timing effect.
 The research/seasonality page covers the temporal analysis.

-London centres run at roughly 38 percent volume-weighted versus the UK national 48.7 percent, a 10.7 percentage point gap.
-The gap is structural: London has the densest urban routes in the UK and the lowest private practice rates.
-Within London the spread runs from 36.5 percent (Chingford) to 59 percent (Sidcup), a 22.5 percentage point internal spread that is wider than any inter-city gap.
+London centres run at 47.79 percent volume-weighted versus the UK national 48.7 percent, a 0.87 percentage point gap.
+London is roughly at the national average, not the uniformly hard region many assume.
+What is structural is the within-London spread: it runs from 36.5 percent (Chingford) to 59 percent (Sidcup), a 22.5 percentage point internal spread that is wider than any inter-city gap.
 The research/london-vs-uk-pass-rate page covers the London-specific analysis.

 The retake gap (0.9 percentage points higher)